 When getting a Builder’s Risk policy, you can choose just to cover the structure, or you can include both the structure as well as the materials on site waiting to be installed.
 Sometimes you can even include materials that need to be transported to the job site as long as you identify the storage location.

-What that simply means is that what the policy must specifically list exclusions, or what is not covered.
+Based on inland marine insurance, the fundamental structure of a Builders Risk policy is very similar to the inland marine insurance “special form”.
+What that this means is that what the policy must explicitly list exclusions, of what is not covered.